hughes-hannah/hughes-hannah.github.io/about.md

 ### More Information

-Graduate Student and Sr. Financial Analyst
+Graduate Student and Sr. Analyst - M&A, Growth and Strategy

 ### Contact me